Syed-Affan-Hameed/AI_Travel_Agent/README.md

 # AI Travel Agent

 This repository contains a full-stack AI Travel Agent application built with React, TypeScript, Vite, and Node.js.
-The backend uses OpenAI's GPT-4 model to provide travel recommendations, along with weather forecasts and travel clothing recommendations.
+The backend uses OpenAI's GPT-4 model to provide travel recommendations, along with weather forecasts and travel clothing recommendations.I learnt a lot while building this project, this was a project assignment after the completion of the 'Learn AI Agents' course by Bob Ziroll from Scrimba.

 ## Prerequisites